 3. Giving a Price Watcher a Go

 Consumers who aren’t in a rush to purchase an item may be able to take advantage of price tracking tools.
 Price tracking tools help shoppers stay informed about price drops and sales so they can click “buy” at just the right time.
+These might even be able to help you be more patient if you are an impulsive shopper.
+Knowing that a better price may be in the offing could help you slow down.

 Apps like Honey have tools like Droplist that allow consumers to save items for later and be informed when an item on the list has a price drop.